robdewilligen/tf-image-recognition/README.md

 Goal: Improve the accuracy of the model by applying dropout regulation
 Note: due to the dropouts we need to increase the amount of epochs to get a better accuracy
 - accuracy: 0.7862, validation_accuracy: 0.7289

+The addition of the second and third iteration allow the models accuracy to be closer to the validation accuracy, which will give better results once the model will be used against unknown data